spatel776/Earthquake-Infrastracture-Damage/README.md

 •	**Irrelevant or Non-Informative to Infrastructure Damage Assessment (DS0)**: No recognizable infrastructure exists in the image.
 For example, an image shows advertising, banners, logos, cartoons, or blurred.

-•	**No damage (DS1)**: Images that show disaster-damage-free infrastructure belong to the little-or-no-damage category.
+•	**No damage (DS1)**: Images that show disaster-damage-free infrastructure belong to the No damage category.

 •	**Mild damage (DS2)**: Partially destroyed buildings, bridges, houses, and roads belong to the mild damage category.
 The infrastructure in the image shows disaster damage up to 50%.
 The infrastructure **remains life-safe and stable**.